DJWolf3/Gameboy-Boot-Sequence-Generator/README.md

 # Gameboy Boot Sequence Generator
 Creates a GIF of Text that looks like a Game Boy Color Boot Sequence.
 Should be Fine to Use for Normal People but Mainly Programmers as an FYI.
+All Dowloads are Either under Sources or in the Releases Tab

 # Instructions
 - Download the Processing Program if One hasn't already